 Do I need a high school diploma or GED to start classes?
 No. You do not need to have a high school diploma or GED to begin taking classes.
 However, in order to be fully admitted and to receive financial aid, you must be a high school graduate or have a GED submitted to the Financial Aid office before the first day of class.

 Why do I have to submit my high school transcript if I have already attended a college?
 This is now a federal requirement to receive financial aid.

-What is the ASSET test, and why do I need to take it?
-The ASSET Placement Test accurately places you into reading, writing, math and computer classes that are best suited for your abilities.
+What is the Accuplacer test, and why do I need to take it?
+The Accuplacer test accurately places you into reading, writing, math and computer classes that are best suited for your abilities.
 The Placement Test is only to ensure your success and does not affect your admissions status.

 How will I know if I’ve been accepted?
 You will receive an official enrollment certificate from the college along with other pertinent information.

 I am an underclassman in High School and want to participate in CCP, can I do that at Chatfield?
 Chatfield College welcomes CCP students and is a preferred provider for many local high schools.
 Click here for the current application, complete with instructions.

 I am a college graduate.
 How do I apply?
 If you have already graduated from a regionally accredited institution, you must meet with the Academic Dean for program approval.
 Dean Alan Simmons can be reached at 513-875-3344 ext.
 118.

 I would like to audit a class.
 Is this possible?
 Yes.
 Students who are interested in taking a course solely for the value of the instruction may register to audit the course.
 No college credit may be earned or later claimed for an audited course.
 One third tuition is required for an audited course.